xsiadron/LibrusStatistics/readme.md

 Visit [ls.xsiadron.com](https://ls.xsiadron.com) and log in getting real data, or if you don't have one, use the available preview displaying sample data.

 ## Install on your own
 If you are terrified of providing data on my site, you can always run your own instance of such an application having full open-source access to it.
+The following steps do not necessarily guarantee a launch when applied accurately.
+Some things need to be changed.

 ### 1. Make sure to have latest version of Node.js

+> [!NOTE]
+> The requirement to get started is at least a basic understanding of React and servers and having the software to run them.
+Don't try if you don't know what you're doing

 ### 2. Clone LibrusStatistics repository
 ```s